TheNicGard/DungeonStar/manual/manual-draft.md

 * F1 - print game info to the console
 * F2 - toggle FOV view
+* F3 - identify all present items on level
 * Ctrl + F*X* - print information to a log file instead of the console, when appropriate